abhatthal/bobby-breakout/README.md

     <li>Push changes to your topic branch</li>
     <li>Start a pull request to have topic merged with develop and notify the Discord group</li>
     <li>After a 3/5 supermajority agreement, the pull request will be approved</li>
+    </li>Update Trello to indicate that the feature is completed and the branch is merged</li>
     </ul>
 </li>
 <li>Ready to add features to our stable master branch?